Zack Bia: Music and Field Trip Recordings (2018–present)

 In early 2020, Zack Bia founded his record label, Field Trip Recordings, describing it as a natural progression from his involvement in Los Angeles' nightlife scene.
 Events organized by Bia were attended by emerging artists who later gained industry recognition and contacts.
-Field Trip Recordings was established to provide a formal platform for emerging artists introduced through Bia’s events.
+Field Trip Recordings was established to provide a formal platform for emerging artists introduced through Bia's events.

 Rapper Yeat was among the initial artists signed by Bia to Field Trip Recordings.
 Bia discovered Yeat's music early, developing a close bond long before officially signing him.
 Yeat initially took a one-album distribution deal with Interscope in early 2021, pledging to join Field Trip Recordings upon completion of the agreement.
 Yeat later signed with Field Trip Recordings in partnership with Geffen Records.
 Under Field Trip, Yeat has received multiple RIAA certifications, including singles like "Out Thë Way", "Talk", and "Flawlëss", along with his albums 2 Alive and Lyfe.
 Yeat notably holds the distinction of having the most rap albums surpassing one billion streams this decade, marking significant success for Field Trip Recordings.

 In 2020, during the COVID-19 pandemic, Bia hosted virtual DJ sets on Instagram Live, which gained notable viewership.
 These sessions featured appearances from various celebrities, including Kendall Jenner, Bella Hadid, Joan Smalls, Tinashe, Luka Sabbat, Virgil Abloh, and Drake, who debuted his single "Toosie Slide" during one of the streams.

-In July 2023, Bia released his debut music project titled "Learn To Fly" showcasing collaborations with prominent artists such as Don Toliver, Lil Yachty, JID, 347aidan, and DJ Gummy Bear.
+In July 2023, Bia released his debut EP, Learn to Fly, showcasing collaborations with prominent artists such as Don Toliver, Lil Yachty, JID, 347aidan, and DJ Gummy Bear.
 The EP features collaborations across multiple subgenres.
 Bia stated that this debut marked his transition from behind-the-scenes work to releasing music under his own name.

 Zack Bia's career as a DJ has included performances at multiple events and venues worldwide.
 He established a residency at Wynn Las Vegas in July 2021.
-He has performed at various music festivals, notably Lyrical Lemonade’s Summer Smash Festival in Bridgeview, Illinois.
+He has performed at various music festivals, notably Lyrical Lemonade's Summer Smash Festival in Bridgeview, Illinois.
 In 2025, he performed DJ sets alongside headliners like Don Toliver, Yeat, Future, and Young Thug.
 Bia's DJ tours have also included supporting major artists such as Drake on his "It's All A Blur" tour.

 Collaborations and appearances

 Bia appeared as himself in the basketball video game NBA 2K21.

 In 2022, Bia teamed up with Asics for a GEL-KAYANO 14 collaboration to celebrate the launch of his independent record label, Field Trip Recordings.

 Bia also collaborated with Beats by Dre to create a pair of speakers which say "past" and "present".

 In April 2023, Bia promoted his collaboration with Nike alongside Field Trip Recordings and Verdy.
 The shoes have the Field Trip Recordings logo along with “Ch1” and “Ch2” on the left and right shoe respectively.

+In 2026, Bia was announced as the commencement speaker for the USC Jimmy Iovine and Andre Young Academy.

+In 2026, Bia was included on Billboards Indie Power Players list as founder and CEO of Field Trip.